DevExpress-Examples/winforms-scheduler-replace-default-command/Readme.md

 # WinForms Scheduler - Replace a default Scheduler command with a custom command

 The WinForms Scheduler Control exposes the [ISchedulerCommandFactoryService](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraScheduler.Services.ISchedulerCommandFactoryService) interface that enables you to substitute the default command with your own (custom) command.
-This example replaces the default **SplitAppointmentOperationCommand** command with a custom command.
-The custom command has with the `SplitAppointmentCommandStep` property that specifies a fixed split operation's step.
+This example replaces the default **SplitAppointmentOperationCommand** with a custom command.
+The custom command has the `SplitAppointmentCommandStep` property that specifies a fixed split operation's step.

 ```csharp
 public class CustomSplitAppointmentOperationCommand : SplitAppointmentOperationCommand {